 - movement of their limbs

-The length of time a baby will show these signs is hard to predict.
-It may be only a few minutes but can be up to a few hours.
+How long a baby show these signs is hard to predict.
+It may only be a few minutes or up to a few hours.

 Not all movements in babies born this early are signs of life.
 Some babies who die shortly before birth may show brief reflex movements (for example, flickering movements of their chest wall).
 This can last less than a minute.